Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: Preliminaries

 \textbf{Task Planning Module $\mathcal{M}_T$.} After receiving the user instruction $\mathbf{T}$, LLMs, with their powerful text understanding~\cite{chang2024survey}, are employed to comprehend $\mathbf{T}$ and break it down into sequential sub-tasks $(t_1, t_2, ..., t_n)$ and pass them to the action execution module, each of which can be executed through action primitives.
-Additionally, in the physical world, the LLM needs to pass the textual information of the objects to be located to the visual perception module~\cite{zhang2024badrobot,wang2024large}.
-Specifically, existing LLM task planning approaches utilize pre-defined system prompts to guide results~\cite{huang2024manipvqa,li2024manipllm,jin2024robotgpt,gao2024physically,liang2023code,zhu2024language}, such as by using \textit{in-context instruction learning} (ICIL)~\cite{wei2023larger,huang2024manipvqa,huang2023voxposer} or \textit{chain-of-thought} (CoT) reasoning~\cite{wei2022chain,li2024manipllm}, to make the primitive sequence output more practicable and standardized.
+Additionally, the LLM needs to pass the textual information of the objects to be located to the visual perception module~\cite{zhang2024badrobot,wang2024large}.
+Specifically, existing LLM task planners utilize pre-defined system prompts to guide results~\cite{huang2024manipvqa,li2024manipllm,jin2024robotgpt,gao2024physically,liang2023code,zhu2024language}, such as by using ICIL~\cite{wei2023larger,huang2024manipvqa,huang2023voxposer} or \textit{chain-of-thought} (CoT) reasoning~\cite{wei2022chain,li2024manipllm}, to make the primitive sequence output more practicable and standardized.